viirya/ubuntu-vnc-glx/README.md

 The VNC service port 5900 is forwarded to the host.
 You could open vnc viewer to connect to port 5900.

+You could run `glxinfo` to check GLX support.